The first ARKit apps reveal how Apple's AR works

 We just saw the first fruits of Apple's labors to turn your phone into a window to other worlds.

-In the corner of a room, we placed an IKEA armchair so convincing, the room's layout looked more realistic with it there than without.
+In the corner of a real room, we placed an image of an IKEA armchair so convincing, the room's layout looked more realistic with it there than without.

 We decorated a cupcake that doesn't really exist, and watched a Very Hungry Caterpillar turn into a beautiful butterfly after following us across the floor.